The Breast Lift with Dr. Lamb

 Dr. Lamb will next remove lax, excess skin and place internal supporting and shaping sutures to raise the breast tissue.
 After the desired results are achieved, Dr. Lamb closes the incisions with a buried, dissolvable suture.
 A surgical bra is then placed on the patient before she awakens from surgery, and local anesthetic is injected to help ensure a comfortable recovery.

 Fortunately, the breast lift is one of the least painful aesthetic plastic surgeries.
-Post-operative restrictions are largely aimed at preventing the breast from bouncing, which can affect the size and visibility of scars.
+Post-operative restrictions are largely aimed at preventing the breasts from bouncing, which can affect the size and visibility of scars.

 Breast Lift Before and After Gallery

 Choosing a breast lift can be a life-changing decision.
 To visualize your potential results, take some time to peruse Dr. Lamb’s before and after gallery to see examples of his work.
 The after photos have been taken about four months following the procedure.
 Look for patients with the same body type as you, those experiencing similar issues, as well as those with results you desire.

 Women can expect their breast lift recovery to take between one-to-two weeks, and most patients feel well enough to return to work in a week or less.
 Heavy lifting and strenuous exercise must be avoided for four to six weeks.

 Discomfort and bruising are minimal after the breast lift procedure, although some swelling and shape distortion is common for the first week.
 Some temporary numbness can also occur.
 Dr. Lamb will prescribe the appropriate pain medications to ensure a comfortable recovery.
 A surgical garment or support bra will need to be worn for several weeks following a breast lift to encourage the healing process and reduce the likelihood of swelling.